Google-owner Alphabet's shares fall on rise in costs

 Alphabet’s shares have risen 25 percent in the past year, making it the third best performing of the FAANG group, trailing only Amazon and Netflix.

-The sharp declines in FAANG stocks pushed the S&P 500 .SPX and Nasdaq Composite .IXIC lower on Tuesday afternoon.
+The sharp declines in FAANG stocks pushed the S&P 500 and Nasdaq Composite lower on Tuesday afternoon.

 Facebook and Amazon were each off nearly 4 percent, Netflix dipped 5 percent and Apple shed 1.6 percent.